Amtrak train hits trailer with construction equipment in Louisiana, no injuries reported

 No one was injured Wednesday when an Amtrak train traveling through Louisiana struck a flatbed trailer carrying a piece of construction equipment, officials said, but the incident was just another in a growing list of recent accidents for the nationwide railroad service.

-The incident Wednesday happened at 8:01 a.m. in Slidell, shortly after the train left New Orleans, Amtrak said in a statement to Fox News
+The incident Wednesday happened at 8:01 a.m. in Slidell, shortly after the train left New Orleans bound for New York, Amtrak said in a statement to Fox News

 "There are no reported injuries to passengers or crew members," the statement said.
-"Local law enforcement is investigating the incident and crews are inspecting train equipment for damage."

 The St. Tammany Fire Protection District said in a Facebook post a dump truck was pulling a trailer with a backhoe on it and was sitting on the tracks when it was struck by the train carrying 168 passengers.

-The area is currently closed as deputies work to clear the scene, FOX8 reported.
+Streets in the area currently closed as deputies work to clear the scene, FOX8 reported.

+Amtrak said the train resumed its trip to New York around 10:30 a.m., and that local law enforcement continues to investigate the incident.

+"This is an opportunity to remind the public about the importance of exercising caution around railroad tracks and crossings," the railroad said in a statement to Fox News.
+"Amtrak continues to work closely with Operation Lifesaver (OLI) to communicate the dangers of grade crossings.
+Each year, about 2,000 people are killed or injured in grade crossing and trespassing incidents nationwide."

 The collision in Louisiana was the latest in a series of accidents affecting the passenger rail carrier in recent months.